Hassan-Elseoudy/Computer_Networks/Chapter_1.md

 #### Protocol Layering
 To provide structure to the design of network protocols, the network designers organize protocols in **layers**. **Each protocol belongs to one of the layers**.
 We are interested in the **services** that a layer offers to the layer above, **service model** of a layer.
 When taken together, the protocols of the various layers are called the **protocol stack**.
-The Internet protocol stack consists of five layers:
+The Internet protocol stack consists of five (seven - ISO/OSI reference model) layers:

  - Application
+ - Presentation (ISO/OSI reference model)
+ - Session (ISO/OSI reference model)
  - Transport
  - Network
  - Link